 Right now, our paid fellowship program is currently available to U.S. citizens, legal permanent residents, and anyone legally authorized to work in the United States.

 For non-native English speakers: proficiency of TOEFL 90 or IELTS 7 is an admissions requirement.

-We currently offer the program three times a year.
+We currently offer the program two times a year, Spring, and Fall.

 It’s possible, and many fellows do get full-time offers, but that should not be the expectation heading into the Field Experience.
 The agreement is for a 3-month role: you will contribute to the company’s work and mission, and it will provide an opportunity to learn and apply new skills to build your portfolio of professional work.
 Remember, specific tasks will vary from company to company, and we trust our fellows to be flexible and willing to take on challenges.
 At the end of the Field Experience, if both you and the company are interested in continuing to work together, you’ll decide those terms together.